 TREATMENTS – OTHER

-Hope for the patients with carcinoid syndrome: A diagnostic tool to help the carcinoid cancer patients
+Hope for the patients with carcinoid syndrome: A diagnostic tool to help neuroendocrine cancer patients

 Shah GM, Shah RG, Veillette H, Kirkland JB, Pasieka JL, Warner RR.